 apiVersion: apps/v1beta1 kind: Deployment metadata: name: ncache labels: app: ncache spec: replicas: 2 template: metadata: labels: app: ncache spec: containers: - name: ncache image: docker.io/alachisoft/ncache:latest ports: - name: management-tcp containerPort: 8250 - name: management-http containerPort: 8251 - name: client-port containerPort: 9800 |

-Kubernetes is evolving very quickly and keeps coming up with new features, with these features swiftly becoming part of the core API.
+Kubernetes is evolving quickly and keeps introducing new features, which swiftly become part of the core API.
 However, several features do not follow this trajectory due to their experimental nature.
-So, we set the “apiVersion” accordingly.
+Therefore, in these cases, set the “apiVersion” accordingly.
 The version used here is “v1beta1”, which depends on the underlying Kubernetes version.
 So, ensure you are not using an obsolete version.

 The ports mentioned in the deployment file include the following: